Neon Tetra vs Nerite Snail: Complete Comparison (2026)

 Health and Lifespan Comparison

 Neon Tetra has a typical lifespan of 5-8 years, while Nerite Snail lives approximately 1-3 years.
 Health profiles differ significantly between these fish.
 Neon Tetra is predisposed to Neon Tetra Disease (NTD), Ich (White Spot Disease), Fin Rot, with associated veterinary costs for monitoring and treatment.
-Nerite Snail faces its own health challenges including breed-specific conditions.
+Nerite Snail faces its own health challenges including species-specific conditions.
 Neon Tetra has 3 documented predispositions compared to 1 for Nerite Snail, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health